Puberty: Effects of early and late puberty onset

 Several studies about puberty have examined the effects of an early or a late onset of puberty in males and females.
-In general, girls who enter puberty late experience positive outcomes in adolescence and adulthood, while girls who enter puberty early experience negative outcomes.
-Boys who have earlier pubertal timing generally have more positive outcomes in adulthood but more negative outcomes in adolescence, while the reverse is true for later pubertal timing.
+In general, females who enter puberty late experience positive outcomes in adolescence and adulthood, while females who enter puberty early experience negative outcomes.
+Males who have earlier pubertal timing generally have more positive outcomes in adulthood but more negative outcomes in adolescence, while the reverse is true for later pubertal timing.

-Girls
+Females

-Outcomes have generally indicated that early onset of puberty in girls can be psychologically damaging.
+Outcomes have generally indicated that early onset of puberty in females can be psychologically damaging.
 The main reason for this detrimental effect is the issue of body image.
-As they physically develop, gaining weight in several areas of the body, early-maturing girls usually look larger than girls who have not yet entered puberty.
-A result of the social pressure to be thin, the early-maturing girls develop a negative view of their body image.
-In addition, people may tease the girls about their visible breasts, forcing the early-maturing girl to hide her breasts by dressing differently.
+As they physically develop, gaining weight in several areas of the body, early-maturing females usually look larger than females who have not yet entered puberty.
+A result of the social pressure to be thin, the early-maturing females develop a negative view of their body image.
+In addition, people may tease the females about their visible breasts, forcing the early-maturing female to hide her breasts by dressing differently.
 Embarrassment about a more developed body may also result in the refusal to undress for gym.
-These experiences lead to lower self-esteem, more depression and poorer body image in these early-maturing girls.
+These experiences lead to lower self-esteem, more depression and poorer body image in these early-maturing females.

-Furthermore, as physical and emotional differences set them apart from people in their same age group, early-maturing girls develop relationships with older people.
-For instance, some early-maturing girls have older boyfriends, "attracted to the girls' womanly physique and girlish innocence."
-While having an older boyfriend might improve popularity among peers, it also increases the risk of alcohol and drug use, increased sexual relations (often unprotected), eating disorders and bullying.
+Furthermore, as physical and emotional differences set them apart from people in their same age group, early-maturing females develop relationships with older people.
+For instance, some early-maturing females have older malefriends, "attracted to the females' womanly physique and femaleish innocence."
+While having an older malefriend might improve popularity among peers, it also increases the risk of alcohol and drug use, increased sexual relations (often unprotected), eating disorders and bullying.

-Generally, later onset of puberty in girls produces positive outcomes.
+Generally, later onset of puberty in females produces positive outcomes.
 They exhibit positive behaviors in adolescence that continue to adulthood.

-Boys
+Males

-In the past, early onset of puberty in boys has been associated with positive outcomes, such as leadership in high school and success in adulthood.
+In the past, early onset of puberty in males has been associated with positive outcomes, such as leadership in high school and success in adulthood.
 However, recent studies have revealed that the risks and problems of early maturation in males might outweigh the benefits.

-Early-maturing boys develop "more aggressive, law-breaking, and alcohol abusing" behaviors, which result in anger towards parents and trouble in school and with the police.
+Early-maturing males develop "more aggressive, law-breaking, and alcohol abusing" behaviors, which result in anger towards parents and trouble in school and with the police.
 Early puberty also correlates with increased sexual activity and a higher instance of teenage pregnancy, both of which can lead to depression and other psychosocial issues.
-However, early puberty might also result in positive outcomes, such as popularity among peers, higher self-esteem and confidence, as a result of physical developments, such as taller height, developed muscles, muscular male breast and better athletic ability.

-On the other hand, late-maturing boys develop lower self-esteem and confidence and generally have lower popularity among peers, due to their less-developed physiques.
-Also, they experience problems with anxiety and depression and are more likely to be afraid of sex than other boys.
+On the other hand, late-maturing males develop lower self-esteem and confidence and generally have lower popularity among peers, due to their less-developed physiques.
+Also, they experience problems with anxiety and depression and are more likely to be afraid of sex than other males.